 We expect that we will continue to rely on third parties for key aspects of our business, including the discovery and development of new products, in-licensing products and the marketing and distribution of approved products.
 A major part of our research and development strategy is to enhance collaborations with third parties in the biotechnology industry, academia and the public sector, and we believe that the overall strength of our research and development program and product pipeline depends on our ability to identify and initiate partnerships, acquisitions, in-licensing arrangements and other collaborations with third parties.
 For example, a number of our key products, including ADCETRIS, TRINTELLIX and AMITIZA, are in-licensed products developed through alliances with third parties.
-However, there can be no assurance that any of our third-party alliances will lead to the successful development and marketing of new products.
-Moreover, reliance on thirdparty alliances subjects us to a number of risks, including:
+However, there can be no assurance that any of our third-party alliances subjects us to a number of risks, including: